KKR & Co. Inc. (NYSE:KKR) PT Raised to $66.00

 KKR & Co.
-Inc. (NYSE:KKR) had its price target lifted by research analysts at Credit Suisse Group from $60.00 to $66.00 in a research note issued on Wednesday, The Fly reports.
-The brokerage presently has a “neutral” rating on the asset manager’s stock.
-Credit Suisse Group’s price objective suggests a potential upside of 14.42% from the stock’s previous close.
+Inc. (NYSE:KKR) had its price target hoisted by Credit Suisse Group from $60.00 to $66.00 in a report released on Tuesday, Benzinga reports.
+The brokerage currently has a “neutral” rating on the asset manager’s stock.
+Credit Suisse Group’s target price would suggest a potential upside of 22.00% from the company’s current price.

-Several other brokerages have also recently weighed in on KKR.
-Wells Fargo & Company upped their target price on KKR & Co.
-Inc. from $46.00 to $54.00 in a report on Wednesday, February 10th.
-BMO Capital Markets boosted their price target on KKR & Co.
-Inc. from $69.00 to $71.00 in a research report on Wednesday, April 14th.
-Citigroup boosted their price target on KKR & Co.
-Inc. from $52.50 to $62.50 in a research note on Wednesday, February 10th.
-Morgan Stanley increased their price target on KKR & Co.
-Inc. from $43.00 to $60.00 and gave the stock an “equal weight” rating in a research report on Thursday, April 22nd.
-Finally, Deutsche Bank Aktiengesellschaft increased their price target on KKR & Co.
-Inc. from $52.00 to $60.00 and gave the stock a “hold” rating in a research report on Wednesday.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating, seven have given a buy rating and one has given a strong buy rating to the company.
+Several other analysts have also weighed in on the stock.
+Citigroup raised their price objective on shares of KKR & Co.
+Inc. from $52.50 to $62.50 in a report on Wednesday, February 10th.
+BMO Capital Markets raised their price objective on shares of KKR & Co.
+Inc. from $69.00 to $71.00 in a research note on Wednesday, April 14th.
+Wells Fargo & Company lifted their price target on shares of KKR & Co.
+Inc. from $46.00 to $54.00 in a research report on Wednesday, February 10th.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of KKR & Co.
+Inc. from $52.00 to $60.00 and gave the stock a “hold” rating in a research report on Wednesday, May 5th.
+Finally, Zacks Investment Research upgraded shares of KKR & Co.
+Inc. from a “hold” rating to a “strong-buy” rating and set a $66.00 price objective on the stock in a report on Friday, May 7th.
+Three research analysts have rated the stock with a hold rating, four have assigned a buy rating and two have assigned a strong buy rating to the company.
 KKR & Co.
-Inc. currently has an average rating of “Buy” and an average price target of $51.54.
+Inc. has a consensus rating of “Buy” and a consensus target price of $54.95.

 About KKR & Co.
 Inc.